 Follow these steps to install the BDU inside the vessel.
-The BDU can be mounted either in an equipment rack (preferred) or on a shelf.

 Note: You may choose to wait to mount the BDU until after you have completed all system wiring.

 Connect the Wi-Fi Antennas

 First, connect the two supplied Wi-Fi antennas to the rear panel of the BDU.